Who is the hubverse for?#

 • codifying the submission format for the modeling efforts in tasks.json

-• submission cadance (rounds)
+• submission cadence (rounds)

-• modeling tasks (model_tasks) that correspond to specific modeling targets (e.g. incident hospitalizations)
+• modeling tasks (model_tasks) that correspond to specific modeling targets (e.g., incident hospitalizations)

 • combinations of categorical variables for model inputs (task_ids)